Menu

 The following elements should be included in your AUP:

 Since your AUP is designed to explain what can and cannot take place on your company’s work computers or network, stating what’s forbidden is critical.
-Your final AUP should tell employees that the following actions will not be tolerated:
+Your final AUP should tell employees the following actions will not be tolerated:

 Your overall restrictions can also include forbidden websites, email response guidelines and more.